Elisabeth Cavazza

 Elisabeth Cavazza (née, Jones; after first marriage, Cavazza, after second marriage, Pullen; 1849 – July 14, 1926) was an American author, journalist, and music critic.

-Accustomed to speaking Italian and English, she received thorough training in singing, piano, and musical theory.
-When little more than a school-girl in Maine, she was taught journalism by Stanley Pullen, then the youthful owner and chief editor of the Portland Press, for whose columns she wrote unsigned verse, sketches and book reviews, acting also as musical critic.
+She was also taught journalism by Stanley Pullen, then the owner and chief editor of the Portland Press, for whose columns she wrote unsigned verse, sketches and book reviews, acting also as musical critic.
 A parody in the manner of Algernon Charles Swinburne's Atalanta, "Algernon in London" deceived some leading members of the Century Club of New York City, from whom she received a card of admission to that club, sent on the supposition that the drama was the work of a man.
 A second parody, in which Robert Browning figured was not only forgiven by the poet, but also rewarded by a letter.
-In 1885, she was married to Nino Cavazza of Modena, Italy, who was then in the last stage of illness, and he died in her mother's house a few weeks after.
-She at once resumed writing, becoming known to readers of magazines as "E. Cavazza", and published a volume of stories of Calabrian peasant life, entitled Don Finimondone.
+Married for a year before she was widowed, Cavazza resumed writing, becoming known to readers of magazines as "E. Cavazza", and published a volume of stories of Calabrian peasant life, entitled Don Finimondone.
 She was editor of the Italian department of the Transatlantic, and on the editorial staff of the Boston Literary World, also contributing to many periodicals.
-In 1894, she married Stanley Pullen.
-Her writings signed thereafter as Elisabeth Pullen.
-She was also the author of The Man from Aidone, Rocco and Sidora, and Mr. Whitman, as well as translations from the Italian and the French.
-Her poetical tragedies, Algernon in London and Algernon the Footstool-Bearer, published in the Portland "Transcript", attracted wide attention in the United States and England.
+After a second marriage in 1894, she signed her writings as Elisabeth Pullen.
+Cavazza was the author of The Man from Aidone, Rocco and Sidora, and Mr. Whitman, as well as translations from the Italian and the French.
+Her poetical tragedies, Algernon in London and Algernon the Footstool-Bearer, published in the Portland Transcript, attracted wide attention in the United States and England.

 Early years and education

 Elisabeth Stuart Jones was born in Portland, Maine, 1849.
 She was the daughter of Charles (1801–1859) and Anna T. (Davies) Jones.
 Charles came from a seagoing family who were traders in the Mediterranean Sea.
 He was a leading man in Portland in his day, and was largely instrumental in the welfare and upbuilding of that city.
 He served as president of the Gas Company and managing director of the Portland Company, of which concerns he was also the practical founder and organizer.
 He died when his daughter was very young.

 Accustomed from childhood to speak both the English and Italian languages, enacting dramas with her dolls, intensely interested in Shakespeare's fairies, the demons of "Dante's Inferno" and stories of the Greek gods and heroes—her early years were not like those of a typical child of New England.
-She received a thorough musical education, which included singing, the pianoforte, harmony and counterpoint.
+She received a thorough musical education in Maine, which included singing, the pianoforte, harmony and counterpoint, as well as musical theory.

 As a young girl, she was much interested in musical matters, and received a fine musical education, but her interest soon turned more strictly to literature.